SussexPAL/PythonCrashCourse/Scripts/further_function.md

 [CENTER CAM]
 ## Internal functions
 We know we can call other functions from inside a functions.
 You can also define functions within functions - they're called 'internal' or 'nested' functions.
 This can be super useful if the body of your outer function has to do something relatively complex multiple times - the same reason as why you'd use functions anywhere else, really.

-Keep in mind though that because of the rules of scoping, an inner function won't be usable anywhere outside its outer function.
-A lot of the time its easier to just define what would have been the inner function at the outermost (or 'global') scope.
+Keep in mind though that an inner function won't be usable anywhere outside its outer function.
 However, nested functions can be vey useful, and good for organization, just so long as your *absolutely sure* you won't need them anywhere else.

 ## Introducing recursion
 Maybe by now you've thought to ask "hang on, if we can call one function from inside another, can we call a function from inside itself!?".
 Yes.
 Yes, you can.

-This is called recursion, and it opens up a whole world of exciting possibilities (as well as things that could potentially go wrong) which can be super useful, but also can be difficult to get your head around.
+This is called recursion, and it opens up a whole world of exciting possibilities (as well as things that could potentially go wrong) which can be super useful.
 It's something that really deserves it's own session - but we're going to briefly go over it now.

 Take a look at this example:
 ``` py